Create an Amazon EMR cluster

 Connect to S3

-This section describes how to configure the Amazon S3 Connection node to create a connection to Amazon S3 from within KNIME Analytics Platform.
+You will need the Amazon Authentication node and Amazon S3 Connector node to create a connection to Amazon S3 from within KNIME Analytics Platform.
 For more details, please check out the new KNIME File Handling Guide.

-Executing this node will establish a connection to Amazon S3.
-You can then use a variety of KNIME remote file handling nodes to manage files on Amazon S3 (see Figure 8).
+After the connection to Amazon S3 is established, you can then use a variety of the KNIME file handling nodes to manage files on Amazon S3 (see Figure 7).

 |An example workflow on how to connect and work with remote files on S3 is available on KNIME Hub.|